Interested in starting a new Student Organization at Calvin? The guidelines and procedures on this page will help you get started.

 - Read the student organization guidelines and responsibilities.

-- Set up a meeting with Marie Prins, Coordinator of Campus Involvement (see: Contact Us page).
-Prepare to discuss ideas, mission and goals.
+- Set up a meeting with John Britton (JB), Associate Dean of Campus Involvement and Leadership (see: Contact Us page).
+Prepare to discuss ideas, mission, and goals.

 - Plan a pilot meeting for interested students in which you create a membership list.
-Take attendance at your first meeting; there is a twelve member minimum for consideration as an official student organization.
+Take attendance at your first meeting; there is a seventeen (17) member minimum for consideration as an official student organization.

 - Your student organization must have three student leaders and a faculty/staff advisor.